Unleashing the Power of the C6 Corvette: a Look Back at the Sleek Sixth-generation Model from 2005-2013

 Compare that to the 60% built with automatic transmissions.
 This means that you’ll need to do some searching if you want one of these rare manual models!

-Here are the early milestones of the sixth-generation Corvette:
+Here are the early milestone history of the sixth-generation Corvette:

 - 2005: The C6 Corvette is introduced in the USA at the North American International Auto Show in Detroit.